 Mrs Davies is the school’s designated lead for safeguarding

-Mr Flanagan, Mrs Gauntlett, Mr Rice, Mrs Price, Mrs Challinor, Mrs Holmes, Mrs Sullivan, Mrs O’Hare, Mr Woodward-Booth, Mrs Hardwick, Mr Booth and Mr Davies are also trained to act as the school lead for safeguarding.
+Mr Flanagan, Mrs Gauntlett, Mrs Price, Mrs Challinor, Mrs Holmes, Mrs Sullivan, Mrs O’Hare, Mr Woodward-Booth, Mrs Hardwick, Mr Booth and Mr Davies are also trained to act as the school lead for safeguarding.

 If it is easier please talk to your